Joomla User Group/FAQs and Rules for Submission

 Can I have a virtual group?

-Non registered virtual groups can be a great way to meet other like-minded people, but they cannot be listed in the JUG directory at this moment in time.
+Non-registered virtual groups can be a great way to meet other like-minded people, but they cannot be listed in the JUG directory at this time.

 There are currently no plans to list virtual groups in the User Group directory, which exists to promote in-person meetings.